Cultivating the Garden of the Heart: Patristic Counsel and Cognitive Techniques for Schema Reconstruction

 psychological garden, we will not forget the proverbial lily of the field....

 Excerpt from Ch.
 9 of Ancient Christian Wisdom and Aaron Beck’s Cognitive Therapy: A Meeting of Minds, by Fr.
 Alexis Trader (Peter Lang Publishing, 2011).
-Available from Amazon.com or Peter Lang Publishing.
+Available from Amazon.com.
 See book for endnotes.